ion-developing/ion-developing/README.md

 # Hi there, I'm John 👋

-I' a student of software engineering at the [UPC](https://upc.edu.pe).
+## I'm a Technology Enthusiast and Software Engineer in progress

-## I'm a Husband, Father, Developer, and Teacher!!
+- 🧑‍🎓 I' a student of software engineering at the [UPC](https://upc.edu.pe).
 - 📖 I’m currently learning everything
 - 🥅 2022 Goals: Learn about concurrent programming, and become a full-stack developer
 - 👯 I’m looking to collaborate with other content creators